 B.) Pool play games can end in a tie.

 C.) Elimination games must be played out until there is winner.

-D.) In the event that an elimination game is tied after six (6) innings or the allotted time of one hour and forty-five minutes (1:45) has expired, the “International Tie Breaker” will be put into play.
+D.) In the event that an elimination game is tied after six (6) innings or the allotted time of one hour and forty minutes (1:40) has expired, the “International Tie Breaker” will be put into play.
 This will put the last out of the previous inning on second base with no outs and play will continue until a team has prevailed.

 F.) Official games must consist of three complete innings, unless the home team is ahead going into the bottom of the third inning, in which case the home team will not need to bat and the game is official.

 Games that do not make it to regulation (3 complete innings for a 6 inning game or 4 complete innings for a 7 inning game) due to weather / darkness will be considered a suspended game and will be resumed (if possible) from the point of suspension at the earliest time available.
 If there is not enough time to resume a suspended game, it will be considered complete and official at the end of the last complete inning.
 Below are some further points to help illustrate this policy:

 Pool play / Consolation games:

 If a game is suspended prior to being official and there is not enough time to resume – the game would be considered complete at the end of the last complete inning.
 If tied at the end of the last complete inning – the game would stand as a tie.